nushell-prophet/numd/README.md

   > start {flags} (file)

 Flags:
-  --separte - don't use `>` notation, create separate chunks for each pipeline -h, --help - Display the help message for this command
+  --separte - don't use `>` notation, create separate blocks for each pipeline -h, --help - Display the help message for this command

 Parameters: